-I move to place Resolution No. 1303-1123 on the December 19, 2023 Council action agenda for further consideration.
+"I move to approve Resolution No. 1303-1123 as presented".

 A RESOLUTION OF THE CITY OF SHELTON, WASHINGTON ACCEPTING A GRANT FROM THE WASHINGTON STATE DEPARTMENT OF PUBLIC DEFENSE AND AUTHORIZING THE CITY MANAGER TO SIGN THE FUNDING AGREEMENT AND OTHER RELATED DOCUMENTS AS NEEDED